kaltura/developer-platform-docs/documentation/Secure_Control_and_Govern/kaltura-media-access-control-model.md

 $rule->stopProcessing = true;
 {% endhighlight %}

-**The next rule should be defined with no conditions and one block action in order to block all requests that didn’t stop processing on the first rule.**
+**The next rule should be defined with no conditions and one block action in order to block all requests that didn't stop processing on the first rule.**

 ### Block long-form content on mobile devices